GroundingBooth: Grounding Text-to-Image Customization: Introduction

 \section{Introduction}

-Text-to-image customization, also known as subject-driven image generation or personalized text-to-image synthesis, is a task that requires a model to generate diverse variants of a subject given a set of images of the target subject.
+Text-to-image customization, also known as subject-driven image synthesis or personalized text-to-image generation, is a task of generating diverse variants of a subject from a set of images with the same identity.
 Text-to-image customization has achieved significant progress during the past few years, allowing for more advanced image manipulation.

-For example, the test-time-finetuning based methods like Dreambooth~\citep{ruiz2023dreambooth}, Textual Inversion~\cite{gal2022textual}, and Custom Diffusion~\cite{kumari2022customdiffusion} use a few images of the same object to finetune a pretrained diffusion model and generate variants of the object from input prompts.
-The encoder-based methods such as ELITE~\cite{wei2023elite} and InstantBooth~\cite{shi2023instantbooth} eliminate test-time-finetuning by learning a generalizable image encoder and attention modules.
-Despite their success, existing personalization methods mainly focus on generating identity-preserved images from the input prompt and fail to accurately describe the spatial relationship of objects and backgrounds.
+Earlier approaches like Dreambooth~\citep{ruiz2023dreambooth}, Textual Inversion~\citep{gal2022textual}, and Custom Diffusion~\citep{kumari2022customdiffusion} address this task by finetuning a specific model for a given subject in the test phase, which is time-consuming and not scalable.
+Recent approaches like ELITE~\citep{wei2023elite} and InstantBooth~\citep{shi2023instantbooth} eliminate test-time-finetuning by learning a general image encoder for the subject.
+Although these methods improve the efficiency of inference, they mainly focus on preserving the identity of the subject, yet fail to accurately control the spatial locations of subjects and background objects.
 In real-world scenarios of image customization, it is a crucial user need to achieve fine-grained and accurate layout control on each of the generated objects for more flexible image manipulation.

-To tackle this issue, we propose to deal with a more challenging task, \textit{grounded text-to-image customization}, which extends the existing text-to-image customization task by enabling grounding controllability over both the foreground subjects and background objects.
-Specifically, under this new setting, the inputs usually include a prompt, images of subjects, and optional bounding boxes of the subjects and text entities.
-The model is required to generate text-aligned background objects and identity-preserved foreground subjects, while the spatial location of all the grounded objects and subjects are exactly aligned with the input bounding boxes.
-It is non-trivial to achieve all these effects simultaneously, as we are indeed handling multiple tasks together and it is challenging for the model to be generalizable to all sub-tasks.
+To address this issue, in this paper, we investigate a more fundamental task, \textit{grounded text-to-image customization}, which extends the existing text-to-image customization task by enabling spatial grounding controllability over both the foreground subjects and background objects.
+The input of this task includes a prompt, images of subjects, and optional bounding boxes of the subjects and background text entities.
+The generated image is expected to be prompt-aligned, identity preserved for the subjects, and layout-aligned for all the grounded subjects and background objects.
+It is challenging to satisfy all these requirements in this task simultaneously.